GranotOn/Anomaly-Detector/README.md

 # Anomaly-Detector
-SImply anomaly detector for "Advanced Programming 1" in C++
+Simple anomaly detector for "Advanced Programming 1" in C++